-Upon receipt of a request from an eligible Tier I Senior Academic or Administrative Officer for consideration for emeritus status, the Chancellor may so recommend to the Board of Trustees.
-The decision of the Chancellor whether to recommend emeritus status is final as is the decision of the Board of Trustees whether to confer emeritus status.
+Tier I SAAOs: An eligible Tier I SAAO may submit a request for consideration for emeritus status to the Chancellor.
+The Chancellor shall determine whether to recommend conferral of emeritus status on the Tier I SAAO to the Board of Trustees.
+The decision of the Chancellor whether to recommend emeritus status is final.
+Award of emeritus status may be conferred by the Board of Trustees upon the recommendation of the Chancellor.
+The decision of the Board of Trustees whether to confer emeritus status on a Tier I SAAO is final.

-In recognition of exceptionally meritorious service and upon the recommendation of the appropriate Vice Chancellor or the Athletic Director, the Chancellor may choose to confer emeritus status upon the retirement of a Tier II Senior Academic or Administrative Officer who meets the eligibility criteria specified in Section II.2. above.
+Tier II SAAOs: In recognition of exceptionally meritorious service and upon the recommendation of the appropriate Vice Chancellor or the Athletic Director, the Chancellor may confer emeritus status upon the retirement of an eligible Tier II SAAO.
+The decision of the Chancellor whether to confer emeritus status on a Tier II SAAO is final.

-The Board of Trustees will consider the conferral of emeritus status upon the retirement of a Chancellor.
-The decision of the Board is final.
+Chancellor: The Board of Trustees will consider the conferral of emeritus status upon the retirement of an eligible Chancellor.
+The decision of the Board to confer emeritus status on a Chancellor is final.

-V. Privileges
+V. Emeritus Privileges

-Faculty members and Senior Academic or Administrative Officers who are conferred emeritus status are granted the following:
+Individuals who are conferred emeritus status are granted the following:

-A University identification card;
+A University identification card (49er ID Card and 49er Mobile ID);

-The use of University recreational facilities under the same conditions applicable to the faculty and staff;
+The use of University recreational facilities under the same conditions applicable to faculty and staff;

-The use of Library facilities and Library electronic resources under the same conditions applicable to the faculty and staff;
+The use of Library facilities and Library electronic resources under the same conditions applicable to faculty and staff;

 A University email account;

-Inclusion in the , the Campus Directory, and all other formal listings of the faculty;
+For faculty, inclusion in the University Catalogs, the Campus Directory, and all other formal listings of the faculty;

 Invitations to University Commencement and other similar events;